Living Forever: Is It Possible?

 Also, researchers found out that it is possible to stop the aging process, but only if science can figure out a way to make a selection between organisms.
 They found that as we age, two things happen to our body on a cellular level.

 One, the cells slow down and start to lose function.
 Second, some cells rapidly grow in which it forms to cancer cells.
 If you get rid of the “sluggish cells,” the cancer cells proliferate.
 If you get rid of cancer cells, then sluggish cells will accumulate, and you can’t do them both at the same time.
 So basically, we can’t stop the aging process.

 While aging is inevitable – at least for now – we have scientists working and researching so that one day, we can dodge death and live forever.
-But, as of today, no one has the answers yet on how to become immortal.
+But, as of today, no one has the answers yet on how to become immortal or living forever.
 The immortality pill doesn’t exist yet.
 But, who knows, perhaps someday we’ll have it.
 Only time can tell.

 Leaving a Lasting Legacy